mattmassicotte/ConcurrencyRecipes/Recipes/PreconcurrencyLibraries.md

 ## Capturing Non-Sendable Types

 You need to pass a type from this library to a `@Sendable` closure.
+Just remember, nothing will make this magically safe and you still should be confident you are not introducing data races.

 ```Swift
 import TheLibrary